Project Phase Understanding its Nuances

 Project Management Process Groups

 Project Management Process groups are logical grouping of project management processes.
-Process groups helps to achieve a specific project objective.
+Process groups help to achieve a specific project objective.
 PMBOK specifies the following five categories for Project Management Processes.

 1. Initiating Process Group